 Rest, ice, compression, and elevation, known as the R.I.C.E. formula, are often recommended to treat aseptic (not septic) elbow bursitis:

 - Rest and activity modification.
 People with elbow bursitis should avoid activities that will aggravate and inflame the bursa and avoid leaning on the elbows or putting any direct pressure on them.
 Wearing elbow pads can also help protect the elbow bursa from pressure or additional irritation.

-Compression.
-An elastic compression bandage (e.g. Ace™ bandage) wrapped around the affected joint can help control swelling.
+- Compression.
+An elastic compression bandage, such as an Ace brand bandage, wrapped around the affected joint can help control swelling.

 - Elevation.
 Keeping the affected elbow at or above the height of the heart can help reduce blood flow to the area, thereby reducing inflammation.

 In This Article: